ThmsLiang/ClassProjectPart4/README.md

     - `test`: package for unit tests

 ## Codes to implement
-Under `src/CSCI485ClassProject`, there is 1 class to finish:
+Under `src/CSCI485ClassProject`, there are 2 classes to finish:
-- `IndexesImpl`: implementation of an interface class `Indexes`
+- `RelationalAlgebraOperatorsImpl`: implementation of an interface class `RelationalAlgebraOperators`

-Also, `RecordsImpl` need to be augmented in order to incorporate indexes.
+- `Iterator`: `Iterator` is an abstract class of the concept of Iterator.
-Feel free to modify other implementations like `Cursor` if needed.
+You need to implement derivative classes of `Iterator` to implement required features.

 ## Run Tests on macOS/Linux using `make`